nasa-fornax/fornax-images/scripts/README.md

   tags all "main" images as released using the release tag name supplied plus a symbolic "stable" tag.

-- `src/build.py` can be run standalone from any machine.
+- `src/build.py` can be run standalone from any machine with docker.
 It can only push images if it is logged in to a GitHub account with an API token that permitted to create "packages" using `docker login` .